Travis d'Arnaud Player Props: Braves vs. Cardinals

-After going 1-for-5 with a double and an RBI in his last game, Travis d'Arnaud and the Atlanta Braves face the St. Louis Cardinals (who will start Steven Matz) at 7:45 PM ET on Tuesday.
+On Wednesday, Travis d'Arnaud (coming off going 3-for-4 with a double) and the Atlanta Braves face the St. Louis Cardinals, whose starting pitcher will be Miles Mikolas.
+First pitch is at 1:15 PM ET.

-In his previous appearance, he went 1-for-5 with a double and an RBI against the Cardinals.
+In his last game, he racked up three hits (going 3-for-4 with a double) against the Cardinals.

 Travis d'Arnaud Game Info & Props vs. the Cardinals